Andy Abraham: Eurovision 2008

 On 1 March 2008, Abraham won Eurovision – Your Decision 2008, the UK selection for the Eurovision Song Contest 2008, held on 24 May 2008, with his song "Even If".
 He was selected as a wild card in Eurovision – Your Decision by Terry Wogan and won the contest in a sing-off with favourite Michelle Gayle through a public vote.
 As one of the 'Big 4' countries, UK automatically qualified for the final on 24 May 2008.
-In the final, Andy performed second following Romania and preceding Albania.
-Although Andy did hope the song would make a good showing in Belgrade, his task was not made easy.
+In the final, Abraham performed second following Romania and preceding Albania.
 He came last with only 14 points.
 Following Eurovision tie-breaking rules, the United Kingdom was placed last overall as it had fewer 12-point votes than Germany and fewer 10-point votes than Poland.

-Touring

-Andy Abraham did a variety of shows up and down the country.
-In his show An evening with Andy Abraham, he sang "Whenever you need me" with a children's choir.
-The children's choir were named by Andy to be the best kids he had worked with and were featured in the stagecoach magazine.

-During 2012–2013, he toured both in the "History of the Big Bands" and "Boogie Nights" as lead vocalist.

-In April 2015, Abraham took to the stage in the musical Godspell.
+In April 2015, Abraham appeared on stage in the musical Godspell.
 The show concluded in May.

+Personal life

+Andy is married to Denise and has two children named Tara and Jacob.

+Andy returned to working as a binman during the second UK COVID Lockdown and mentioned this in an interview with Metro in November 2020.
+Detailing the reason why he returned to non-performing forms of work, he said: ‘It’s early mornings, it’s a little bit of helping the community, it’s keeping busy myself, because, as you well know, there is no live work whatsoever out there because of the restrictions.’